jgjc222/UTF8-srt-Converter/README.md

 # UTF8-srt-Converter
-A Powershell script that converts srt files to UTF encoding
+A Powershell script that converts srt files to UTF8 encoding